-This study aims to explain the cause of prevalence of multiple sclerosis (MS) disease in the Faroe, Oerkney and Sardinia Islands, by pointing the dielectrophoretic force in the etiology of MS. Initially, the geographical and geophysical specifications of these places have been investigated and then, the results were interpreted by considering the effects of the dielectrophoretic force, which is the essential cause of MS disease in the human body.
+This study aims to explain the cause of prevalence of multiple sclerosis (MS) disease in the Faroe, Orkney and Sardinia Islands, by pointing the dielectrophoretic force in the etiology of MS. Initially, the geographical and geophysical specifications of these places have been investigated and then, the results were interpreted by considering the effects of the dielectrophoretic force, which is the essential cause of MS disease in the human body.
 These islands have very suitable conditions in terms of the geographic environment and the constitutive relations to transmit the electromagnetic field lines, compared to the other places.
 As a result of this study, it has been found out that direct correlation between the electromagnetic fields on the islands and the prevalence of MS disease.
-In order to support these claims, It has been made use of several geographical and the geophysical data and the results that have been achieved before by the author.
+In order to support these claims, several geographical/geophysical data, calculated results and reviews by the author in his previous articles have been used.

-Keywords: Causal factor, dielectrophoretic force, Faroe islands, multiple sclerosis, Oerkney islands, Sardinia island.
+Keywords: Causal factor, dielectrophoretic force, Faroe islands, multiple sclerosis, Orkney islands, Sardinia island.